Darcy's law of yield stress fluids on a treelike network

-This quantity is more complex than $n_t(x)$ since it involves the minimal energy $x_{\rm min}$.
-However, following an approach introduced in \cite{Brunet2011}, it is possible to derive an equation for $m^{(\rm full)}_t(z) $ that we can solve numerically.
+This quantity is more complex than $n_t(x)$ since it involves the minimal energy $\epsilon_0$.
+However, following an approach introduced in \cite{Brunet2011}, it is possible to derive an equation for $m^{(\rm full)}_t(x) $ that we can solve numerically.
 We sketch here the derivation.
-The reader uninterested to the technical details can skip directly to Eqs.~(\ref{eq:Rlin},\ref{eq:rlin_app}).
-Since the position of the minimum is fluctuating, this is a non-trivial quantity.
-The basic idea is to introduce the generating function
+The reader uninterested to the technical details can skip this section.

-We will now show that this generating function can also be expressed in terms of solution of the KPP equation \eqref{eqn:discrkppdef}.
-We have indeed